groovydev/twitter-bootstrap-grails-plugin/README.md

 Customize twitter-bootstrap
 ---------------------------

+To use custom bootstrap less, you need copy custom files to 'web-app/less'.
+Any file in this directory will override original bootstrap.
+Usually, one customize variables.less in 'web-app/less'.

-Run script copy-twitterbootstrap with dir name to make copy of original bootstrap less files:
+To checkout all original less files, run helper script copy-twitterbootstrap with destination dir name as argument:

-    $ grails copy-twitterbootstrap twitterbootstrap
+    $ grails copy-twitterbootstrap less

-It copy original less files to 'web-app/twitterbootstrap'.
-Any file in this dir will override original file.
+It will copy original less files to 'web-app/less'.
-Now, you can customize variables.less in 'web-app/twitterbootstrap'.

-To activate custom less files, add line to grails-app/conf/Config.groovy:
+If you need to change default 'web-app/less' directory, add this line to grails-app/conf/Config.groovy:

-    grails.plugins.twitterbootstrap.customDir = 'twitterbootstrap'
+      grails.plugins.twitterbootstrap.customDir = 'custom-dir'

+It will point to 'web-app/custom-dir'

 Config.groovy
 -------------